GfSE/SAF-Specification/developing-saf/viewpoints/Logical-Functional-Mapping-Viewpoint.md

 ## Example
 ![FFDS Context Definition Mapping of Usage](../../diagrams/FFDS-Context-Definition-Mapping-of-Usage.svg)
 ## Purpose
-The Logical Functional Mapping Viewpoint specifies the assignment of the System Functions and the System Partial Functions to the Logical SOI and the Logical SOI Elements.
+The Logical Functional Mapping Viewpoint captures the assignment of the System Functions and the System Partial Functions to the Logical SOI and the Logical SOI Elements.
 ## Applicability
-The Logical Function Allocation Viewpoint supports the "System Architecture Definition process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015  .
+The Logical Function Mapping Viewpoint supports the "System Architecture Definition process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4] and contributes to the System Architecture description.
 ## Stakeholder
 * [Hardware Developer](../../stakeholders.md#Hardware-Developer)
 * [Software Developer](../../stakeholders.md#Software-Developer)